 The Spanish Fork Fire Department has a long and outstanding history and tradition in the community.
-Originally founded in 1908 with 20 volunteers and simple hose carts, the fire department today is proud to continue to serve as a volunteer department with 32 firefighters using modern equipment.
+Originally founded in 1908 with 20 volunteers and simple hose carts, the fire department today is proud to continue to serve as a volunteer department using modern equipment.

 The fire department is located in the public safety building (370 N. Main St.) completed in 1996 and houses 8 fire trucks and 3 ambulances.